Safe Catch Tuna is a startup on a mission to eradicate the risk of mercury poisoning from your fish

 The company is one of those overnight successes more than a decade in the making.
 Co-founder Sean Wittenberg started the company in 2004 after his own mom was diagnosed with mercury poisoning.
 She’d been eating canned tuna fish a few times a week and started to become lethargic, weak and suffer from short-term memory loss.

-Thankfully, she recovered, but the incident was scary enough to prompt Wittenberg to come up with a way to ensure the safety of tuna.
-He and his co-founder Bryan Boches started marketing the tech to some of the big tuna manufacturers but soon found they weren’t interested.
+Thankfully, she recovered.
+But the incident was scary enough to prompt Wittenberg to come up with a way to ensure the safety of tuna.
+He and his co-founder Bryan Boches started marketing the tech to some of the big tuna manufacturers.

 Unfortunately, there hasn’t been much incentive for manufacturers to test all their products, and none of them seemed interested in what Safe Catch was doing — despite an Environmental Protection Agency warning back then that pregnant women, nursing mothers and small children should not be consuming tuna in a can.